 Figure out transportation

 How large is your group?
 If you’re transporting large numbers of people, like for a concert, perhaps a school bus is a good option.
-If your event is smaller and has a short distance to go, a minibus or a mini coach bus might be ideal.
+If your event is smaller and has a short distance to go, a sprinter van, a minibus, or a mini coach bus might be ideal.

 Look for bus prices